 Again, I'm not against a typological interpretation, only against using that as an excuse to dismiss how it positively portrays pre-martial non reproductive sexual intimacy.
 Even if you think the narrative is a Parable or work of fiction and not events that actually happened, it's still absurd to think the book wasn't written consistent with the sexual morality of it's author.
 And we believe The Bible's ultimate Author is God.
-When an Author depicts sex he disapproves of, it has negative consequences, the sex in the Song of Songs does not.
+When an Author depicts sex he disapproves of, it usually has negative consequences, the sex in the Song of Songs does not.

 What I am going to do here is question the traditional typological interpretation.
 Not fully rejecting it, just considering another possibility.

 The word Beloved is used a lot in the New Testament of The Church, and of presumably Jerusalem in Revelation 20:9.
 Thrice Daniel is called Beloved.
 Deuteronomy 33 uses Beloved this way talking about Benjamin, clearly using it Prophetically of Jerusalem which is in the territory of Benjamin.
 Jeremiah also used it of Jerusalem.